Superbelko/ohmygentool/README.md

 * CMake (3.10+ on Windows)
 * D compiler (DMD or LDC2) with DUB build system (usually shipped with compiler)
 ##### Libraries
-* LLVM (7, 8, or 9)
-* Clang (7.0-9.0)
+* LLVM with Clang (versions 7.0-11.0)
 * RapidJSON

 *Clang 6 might work as well, but is not supported.

 ##### Instructions
-*Please note that building LLVM alone will take about 45 minutes on my machine, and over 1.5 hours with Clang*
+*Please note that building LLVM alone will take about 45 minutes on my machine (AMD FX-8350, 16GB, SATA-3 SSD), and over 1.5 hours with Clang*
 * Build LLVM with Clang
     * Set-up LLVM_DIR environment variable with _/path/to/your_llvm_build_
+    * Starting with LLVM 9 it is now also requires to be installed and LLVM_DIR set to /install_dir/lib/cmake/llvm which takes even more disk space, yay \0/
 * **OR** you can also try your OS package manager prebuilt binaries *(for example 'libclang-7-dev llvm-7-dev' packages on Ubuntu)*, this can save you hours of waiting and up to 40 GB of disk space
 * Copy RapidJSON *include* folder to gentool *include* folder
 * Build using CMake!